 Let’s enjoy a one-day tour in Nagasaki!

-First, we will visit some must-see spots such as the Nagasaki Atomic Bomb Museum, Hypocenter, and Peace Park.
-After that, I'll show you some hidden gems around Nagasaki!
+We’ll start with must-see spots like the Atomic Bomb Museum, Hypocenter, and Peace Park, then explore some hidden gems around the city.

-This tour is highly flexible, especially after lunch.
-Are you interested in food, cafe hopping, shopping, museums, scenic views, or maybe hidden gems?
-Let me know your interests or any specific requests :)
+The tour is flexible, especially after lunch—food, cafes, shopping, museums, scenic views, or hidden spots, just let me know your interests!

 This itinerary can be customized to meet your needs and preferences.
 Send me a message with your requests!